hiSantanu/firstGitRepository/README.md

-# firstGitRepository
+# myFirstGitRepository
-This my first Git repository
+This is my first Git repository